Buy USDINR; target of 75.25 - 75.40: ICICI Direct

-ICICI Direct The rupee depreciated further and moved to 75.40 levels.
-However, we continue to feel that consolidation can be seen in the rupee with 75.5 levels acting as a hurdle •
+ICICI Direct The rupee ended almost flat after four days of depreciation.
+We feel it would remain in a range with 75.5 as a hurdle zone •

 ICICI Direct's currency report on USDINR